Allen's Ranch Fort |

 (1837 - 1843), Bonham

-Replica (1976) of a stockaded settlers' blockhouse and three restored period log cabins.
+Replica (1976) of a stockaded settlers' two-story blockhouse and three restored period log cabins.
 Served as a defense against Indians.
 Built by settler Bailey Inglish.
 Texas Rangers were posted here in 1838.
+The town developed in the 1840's.
 Located on West Sam Rayburn Drive (TX 56) at Chinner Street.
-The original site, with a state marker, is now the Bonham V.A.
+The original site, with a state marker, is now on the grounds of the Bonham V.A.
 Center, north of East 9th Street and east of Lynn Street.
+The Inglish Family Cemetery was located at East 6th and Lynn Streets.
 See also Handbook of Texas Online

 Camp Bois d'Arc